-If you are looking to transition from teaching, read about the importance of networking in education or out of education in order to land a new position.
+If you are looking to transition from your current teaching position, read about the importance of networking in education in order to land a new position.

 Think of the last time you had lunch “in the real world” on a school day (or a normal day to everyone else).
 Were you curious what the people around you working on laptops do for a living?
 As teachers, this world is completely foreign to us.
 We operate in the bubble of our school, our classrooms, our world.